 Best practice is to leave a child rear facing until the limits of the seat they are in, or until at least age two.
-Bare minimum by law to turn a child forward is 22lbs AND 1 year old AND walking unassisted.
+Bare minimum by law is to consider provincial law (1 year AND 20lbs in BC) plus however a particular seat is labeled (i.e. you must “properly use” a restraint to legally use it in any province; any new seat for sale today requires a minimum weight limit of 22lbs, most require a 1 year minimum, and some require a child to be walking unassisted).
 Aim to keep the child harnessed until the limits of the seat, and at least 40lbs and developmentally ready to move to a booster.
 The legal bare minimum in Canada is 40 pounds.

 When installing, aim for 1″ or less of movement at the belt path when installed with either UAS (latch) or seat belt (but never both at the same time).